iPaulPro/lens-modules/README.md

 # Lens Module Contracts

-This repository contains the module contracts from the core Lens Protocol repo ([link](https://github.com/lens-protocol/core/tree/5454b58664fab805b6888a68ff40915d251f32f3/contracts)) as a standalone library.
+This repository contains the module contracts from the core Lens Protocol repo ([link](https://github.com/lens-protocol/core/tree/5454b58664fab805b6888a68ff40915d251f32f3/contracts)) as a standalone library, useful in Hardhat and Foundry projects.

+It provides all the libraries, interfaces, and base classes required when creating follow, collection, and Open Action modules.

 ## Installation

 ```
-npm install lens-modules
+npm i lens-modules
 ```

 ## Usage